Application Forms (posted at bottom of page)

 Procedure for Applicants

-The applicant must submit a proposal outlining the research project, confined to two pages typewritten in English and accompanied by an estimate of the expenses for which financial aid is requested.
-Requests for support should not exceed $2,000, although the itemized budget for the research project may indicate a greater expenditure.
+A proposal outlining the research project, confined to two pages typewritten in English and accompanied by an estimate of the expenses for which financial aid is requested, must be submitted by the applicant.
+Requests for support should not exceed $2,000.00 although the itemized budget for the research project may indicate a greater expenditure.
 Each proposal should clearly describe how the research project relates to an aspect of the geology of the Gulf Coast region.
 Also required is a letter of endorsement from the project supervisor.
 This letter should provide documentation of the qualifications of the student requesting project support, as well as a realistic timetable including the estimated date of completion of the project.
-Applications for consideration are accepted from October 1 (current calender year) through February 28 of the next calendar year.
-All application documents are to be submitted to Danny W. Harrelson, Chairman of the GCAGS Student Grant Committee.
-Materials must be received no later than February 28.
+All application documents are to be submitted to René De Hon, Chairman of the GCAGS Student Grant Committee.
+Materials must be received no later than February 15, 2017.

 Procedure for Review of Project Proposals

-After the submittal deadline of February 28, the GCAGS Student Grant Committee will review the proposals.
+After the submittal deadline of February 15, 2017, the GCAGS Student Grant Committee will review the proposals.
 Applicants will be informed of the committee decisions following approval by the GCAGS Board of Directors at its spring meeting.
-Award decisions will be based on the proposal's originality, application of geologic principles, presentation, and relevance to the geology of the Gulf Coast region; the qualifications of the applicant; and funds available to the GCAGS for this program.
+Award decisions will be based on the proposal's originality, application of geologic principles, presentation, and relevance to the geology of the Gulf Coast region, the qualifications of the applicant, and funds available to the GCAGS for this program.
+Awards will be assigned funding at several levels based on ranking by the committee.
 The committee will consider partial funding of proposals when availability of funds requires this consideration.

-Submit all application materials in hard copy by February 28 to:
+Submit all application materials in hard copyby February 15, 2017 to: